 There was plenty of other little things to fix up or replace, here are a few:

-- Cooling fan noise: The main cooling fan (115v AC) of the cabinet was packed with dirt.
+- Cooling fan noise.
+The main cooling fan (115v AC) required cleaning.
 Removed and cleaned.

 - No locks: Installed matching barrel locks to the service door, coin collection door and the rear service door.